hasgeek/github-hook/README.md

 GitHub commit hook using Flask and Python.

-To deploy, customize the paths and use the included Apache config with mod_wsgi.
+To deploy, customize the paths and use the included Nginx config.

-To understand how this works, see http://help.github.com/post-receive-hooks/
+To understand how this works, see https://developer.github.com/v3/activity/events/types/#pushevent